finos/community/governance/Meeting-Procedures.md

   * Open the conference call 5 minutes before the scheduled start time.
   * Start the meeting 5 minutes after the scheduled start to give people time to join.
   * Keep the meeting to the agenda.
 Move off-topic discussions to the agenda for the next meeting, or the mailing list.
   * If a discussion becomes unproductive, move on.
-Ask the participants to send their proposals on the mailing list or as agenda items for future meetings.
+Ask the participants to send their proposals via issues/pull requests, on the mailing list or as agenda items for future meetings.
   * End the meeting on time, even if you don't get through the agenda, so those with other appointments do not miss important discussions.

 ## Call votes as needed